 Emergency Animal Disease response

 An outbreak of an Emergency Animal Disease (such as Foot and Mouth Disease) could create an enormous disruption to the Australian wool industry, costing billions of dollars of lost income.
 It is important that wool broking staff are aware of the issues and what will happen with the outbreak of such a disease.
-The following links provide information on the preparations by the Australian wool industry for such an outbreak, as well as providing training resources.

 The processes for processing wool and manufacturing wool products